DemocracyStudio/HackathonCameroon2022/README.md

 5. Global Human Settlement, European Commission. https://ghsl.jrc.ec.europa.eu/.
 The Global Human Settlement Layer project of the European Commission’s Joint Research Centre addresses the need for open, inclusive and consistent data with spatially detailed information on population and settlements which can be utilised to assess humanity’s impact on the planet, access to resources, and exposure to risk.
 It aims to generate actionable information to support decision making by governments, organizations and individuals.

+- douala_ghs_2020: classification of built-up areas using Convolutional Neural Networks on 2018 Sentinel-2 images.
+- yaounde_ghs_2020: classification of built-up areas using Convolutional Neural Networks on 2018 Sentinel-2 images.
+- douala_ghs_2018: classification of built-up areas on 2018 Sentinel-1 images.
+- yaounde_ghs_2018: classification of built-up areas on 2018 Sentinel-1 images.
-- GHS built: A global map of built-up presence derived from Sentinel2 images (2020).
+- douala_ghs_2014: multitemporal information on built-up presence derived from Landsat image (1975-1990-2000-2014).
-- GHS multitemporal information on built-up presence derived from Landsat image (1975-1990-2000-2014).
+- yaounde_ghs_2014: multitemporal information on built-up presence derived from Landsat image (1975-1990-2000-2014).

-6. LandCoverNet, 2020.
-Radiant Earth foundation. https://mlhub.earth/data/landcovernet_v1.
-Land cover classification dataset across Africa, with labels for the multi-spectral satellite imagery from Sentinel-2 mission.
-There are seven land cover classes, based on its annual time series: water, natural bare ground, artificial bare ground, woody vegetation, cultivated vegetation, (semi) natural vegetation, and permanent snow/ice.
-Can be used for calculation of needs in specific areas, in terms of mechanic engineering, chemical products, evaluating agricultural production...
-Using machine learning or not.